alconost/nitro-dev/source/index.html.md

 ]
 ````

 This endpoint returns all rates.
+By default, the response will provide rates for the translation service type.
+You can specify the service type by using the GET parameters:

+- /rates?service=translation
+- /rates?service=ai_and_proofreading

 All prices are in US dollars.